-Students are admitted to the graduate program only in the fall semester; the application deadline is February 1.
-Applicants must submit a completed graduate application form; the official record of performance on the GRE General Test and Biology subject test; transcripts for all previous undergraduate and graduate studies; and letters of recommendation from three persons who can appraise the student's aptitude for graduate study.
+Students are admitted to the graduate program only in the fall semester; the undergraduate and graduate studies; and letters of recommendation from three persons who can appraise the student's aptitude for graduate study.
 An applicant also must be sponsored by a member of the graduate faculty who has indicated his or her willingness to advise the student; the applicant should communicate with prospective faculty sponsors well in advance of the application deadline.